Psychologist

 We know what anger is because we have all experienced it, whether as a fleeting annoyance or as full-blown rage.

-Anger is an emotional response to a grievance.
-The grievance may be real or imagined, it may have its roots in a past or present experience, or it may be in anticipation of a future event.
+Anger is an emotional response to a real, felt or imagined grievance.
+It may have its roots in a past or present experience, or it may be in anticipation of a future event.
 Anger is invariably based on the perception of threat or a perceived threat due to a conflict, injustice, negligence, humiliation and betrayal among others.

 Many words in our vocabulary describe various forms of anger that differ primarily by their intensity of passion and arousal.
 A partial list includes: irritation, frustration, annoyance, miffed, sulking, offended, indignation, exasperation, incensed, pissed, outrage, wrath, rage, fury, ferocity, and livid.